 Prague is surrounded by some of the most beautiful castles in Europe, but most visitors never make it past the city walls.
-Many have heard of Karlštejn, and it is undoubtedly a castle not to be missed.
+Many have heard of Karlštejn, and it is indeed a castle not to be missed.
 But Bohemia has so much more beauty to offer!
 There are more than 2,000 castles and palaces in the Czech Republic.
 Here are five of them near Prague that deserve a place on your itinerary.

 1. Konopiště — The Best-Kept Castle near Prague